 Photo Credit: Kim O Meara Photography

-Today is April 26th, our second marriage anniversary!
-In the spirit of things I wanted to write a post about my experiences finding a salon to do my hair and makeup for the day of.
+Today is April 26th, our second wedding anniversary!
+In the spirit of things I’m sharing my experiences finding a salon for my wedding hair & makeup.
 I was having a conversation with a friend a few weeks ago regarding wedding hair and makeup trials.
 She couldn’t believe that a bride would spend the amount salons charge for a trial run of the big day.
 What could go wrong, right??

 Let me tell you my take on the situation.
 LOTS can go wrong!
-If you aren’t someone who has a regular hair stylist or makeup artist you don’t really know the skill set of whoever you book with.
-Makeup is an art and there are many ways it can be utilized.
-If you don’t get your makeup done professionally very often and don’t have a regular person you know and trust there is so much room for error.
+If you aren’t someone who has a regular hair stylist or makeup artist you won’t know the skill set of the stylist or artist you book.
+If you’re someone who doesn’t get your hair or makeup done professionally very often and doesn’t have a regular person you know and trust there’s a lot of room for error.

-Why Get A Hair & Makeup Trial Done
+Why Get A Wedding Hair & Makeup Trial

-Yes, the price of the trial is close to the price of the real thing.
-During your trial you want to work with your stylist/artist to get exactly what you want ahead of time.
+During your trial you’ll work with your stylist/artist to get exactly what you want ahead of time.
 A trial isn’t meant to be a toned down version of your wedding day hair & makeup.
 The place you go should give your trial as much attention and detail as the day of.
 Here’s my experience with trials and why I stand by getting one or two (or three) done until you are happy.

 My First Salon Trial

 Mike & I planned our whole wedding ourselves and I thought that hair and makeup would be the easiest thing to deal with.
 I called Spasation and I told them I wanted to book a wedding hair & makeup trial for my wedding that was coming up in a few months.
-I confirmed the location and also indicated that I would be taking the female members of the bridal party and immediate family to get their hair and makeup done on the day of.
+I confirmed the location and indicated that I would be taking bridesmaids and immediate family to get their hair and makeup done on the day of.

 The First Red Flag

-On the day of the trial I brave a busy mall parking lot on a Saturday to get there.
-The lady at the counter has literally no idea why I’m there.
-My booking was never transferred to their system and they are fully booked for the day.
-I was told I would have to wait half an hour but they would squeeze me in.
-Fabulous huh?
-I decide I’ll wait, mistakes happen and I’m already there.
+On the day of the trial I braved a busy mall parking lot on a Saturday to get to the salon.
+The lady at the counter had literally no idea why I was there.
+The booking for my trials weren’t ever transferred into their system and they were fully booked for the day.
+I was told I would have to wait for half an hour but they could “squeeze me in”.
+Fabulous, right?
+I decided to wait, mistakes happen and I was already there.

 The Second Red Flag

-Finally my name was called, and I went into the makeup room.
+Once my name was called I went into the makeup room.
 The MUA asked what I want and I, not knowing a lot about makeup at the time, tell her that I want the look to be incorporate pink tones and be light, fresh and not dark around my eyes.
-I thought she would get that since it was a wedding trial I should look like a bride.
-The trial was supposed to take about 40 minutes and she made me up in less than 15 (another red flag). and I looked horrible!
+I thought she would understand that since it was a wedding trial I should look like a bride.
+The trial was supposed to take about 40 minutes and she made me up in less than 15 (another red flag).
+I looked horrible!
 My skin was ghostly pale, my eyes were rimmed in black, and I had the most horrendous blush application I have ever seen.
 And my eyebrows!
 No love for my eyebrows lady!

-I wasn’t happy, and when I voiced my concerns she stipulated that I need to go heavy on the makeup to make it “pop” in the pictures.
+When I voiced my concerns she insisted that I needed to go heavy on the makeup to make it “pop” in the pictures.
 I disagreed, but she refused to change anything.
-I noticed that the makeup she did for me looked very similar to her own.

-You can tell I was unimpressed in the photo.
-What part of pink tones and light and fresh did she not understand!!
+I look very unimpressed in this photo!
+What part of “pink tones” and “light and fresh” did she not understand!?

 The Third Red Flag

 When I got to the front desk, I asked who’s doing my hair trial and the lady said “oh I thought you just wanted the makeup trial”.
-I then asked her what she thought I meant when I said I had booked a hair and makeup trial.
+I asked her what she thought I meant when I said I had booked a hair and makeup trial.
 I’m not an angry person, but I was getting fed up!
-Flustered she tells me it will be another hour before they can fit me in.
-I told her don’t bother, if they can’t even get my trials right I have little faith that they would do a good job for my wedding day, or that they wouldn’t “lose” the booking.
-(I swear I wasn’t a bridezilla, but this was ridiculous!)
+Flustered she told me it will be another hour before they can fit me in.
+I decided right then that I wouldn’t bother.
+If Spasation couldn’t get my trials right I had little faith that they would do a good job for my wedding day, or that they wouldn’t “lose” the booking.

 My Happy Ending

-I walked straight over to Eveline Charles and the whole experience was one hundred percent better.
-First off my booking was actually there when I came in for my trial!
-My hairstylist was wonderful, and made my hair look beautiful on both the day of the trial and on the wedding day.
+I went to Eveline Charles afterwards and the whole experience was 100% better.
+For starters my booking was actually there when I went in for my trial!
+The hairstylist was wonderful and made my hair look beautiful on both the day of the trial and on the wedding day.

-My makeup artist was amazing!
+My makeup artist was also amazing!
 She was very personable, and kept me involved in the whole process.
-She used the whole 50 minutes allocated to me, and asked me questions about what I wanted for lip colour, eyeshadow, etc. She spent time colour matching and I truly felt beautiful afterwards.
-Instead of blacks and browns she went with lovely pink hues.
-She even took notes on the exact look she created for me and notated them on a diagram to use on the day of!
+My trial lasted the entire 50 minutes allocated to me, while she asked me questions about what I wanted for lip colour, eyeshadow, etc. She also spent time colour matching and I truly felt beautiful afterwards.
+Instead of blacks and browns she went with the lovely pink hues I had wanted.
+She even took notes on the exact look she created and notated them on a diagram to use on the day of!
 That’s what you should be getting from a wedding hair & makeup trial!

 My bad experience had a happy ending.
-If you know your stylist then you should be fine, but if you don’t and are shopping around make sure to pay for a quality salon and GET YOUR TRIALS DONE.
+If you know a stylist then you should be fine, but if not please make sure to pay for a quality salon and GET YOUR TRIALS DONE.
 Trust me, it’s worth it!
-You don’t need the stress of not knowing if the person or place you have picked will do a good job.
+You don’t need the stress of not knowing if the salon you picked will do a good job.